-This is one dilemma that many line managers and HR Partners face; whether to reward underperformers for significant achievements, as part of the employee rewards and recognition program.
+This is one dilemma that many Line Managers and HR Partners face – whether to reward underperformers for significant achievements, as part of the employee rewards and recognition program.
 In most cases, the Rewards and Recognition Policies might not state anything explicitly, leaving it to the better judgment of the concerned managers.

-1. Underperformance might be temporary
+1. Underperformance might be Temporary

 An important point to note here is that consistent underperformers might rarely be around in the system since the performance assessment process would take care of that.

-2. Need to be fair and unbiased
+2. Critical to be Fair and Unbiased

 Managers often tend to use all available resources to motivate their employees.
 This might result in managers tending to ignore the underperformers and focusing on the top performers when it comes to rewards and recognition.

-3. Motivate underperformers to do better
+3. Might motivate underperformers to do better

-Not only is this unfair, but counterproductive as well.
+Not rewarding underperformers for their past record is not only is this unfair, but counterproductive as well.
 The manager might be missing out on an important opportunity to motivate an underperformer and putting him or her back on track.